 Best-Selling Sports Author

-In the last two decades, he has most notably been an American TV personality on ESPN, and all of its shows like College Gameday.
-He may not be one of the main voices on the show, but he is definitely a go-to for all-things Southeastern Conference and can be counted on to take part in the show every week of the college football season.
+Despite getting his claim to fame as a writer, Finebaum has moved more into the TV sector.
+The American TV personality has featured on various shows on the ESPN Network, such as “Outside the Lines” and “College Gameday.”
+He may not be one of the main voices on the show, but he is definitely a go-to for all-things football in the Southeast and can be counted on to take part in the show every week of the college football season.

-He is probably one of the main faces on SEC Network with his radio show being broadcast on the network, as most people grew to know him because of The Paul Finebaum Show.
+He is probably one of the most recognizable faces on the SEC Network largely due to his popular radio show, “The Paul Finebaum Show,” which airs to audiences across the United States of America out of Charlotte, North Carolina.
 Maybe one of the more entertaining parts of the show is when he has fans call into the program, which has hosted some pretty colorful characters over the years.

 Paul Finebaum Net Worth

-With so much experience over so many mediums, it is not really much of a surprise that Finebaum has built up a net worth of $2 million, according to CelebrityNetWorth.com.
-He may not be a person that would scream money, but when you become one of the best and most-respected professionals in your field, you can expect to get a pretty big pay day.
+Finebaum may not be a person that screams money, but when you become one of the best and most-respected professionals in your field, you can expect to get a pretty big payday.